 Mitosis was released by In/Words Magazine and Press in August 2018.

 This is one long poem in 5 sections.
 It is about a sense of severed self.
-Themes of intergenerational trauma, domestic violence, mental illness, and healing weave into the murky waters of death and grieving.
+Themes of family trauma, domestic violence, mental illness, and healing weave into the murky waters of death and grieving.
 This collection sits stagnant in the pond, is tossed about in waves, and eventually, evaporates, becomes cloud.

 Edited, designed, illustrated and produced by Manahil Bandukwala

 Contact me directly to purchase a copy

 Undergrowth was released by bird, buried press in June 2018.

 This collection is a series of 16 prose poems, each with an accompanying illustration by Kelsea Shore.
 These poems are rooted in the garden I had in summer of 2016 in Halifax, and ostensibly take on the form of seed packets.
 These poems allow each plant to tell me what I needed to hear at the time but couldn't.
 What I needed to tell myself.
 An exploration of death, relationships, abortion, and disintegration in the guise of gardening instructions.